shanevanheerden/shanevanheerden.github.io/_posts/2024-09-06_jetpack_a_declarative_framework_for_scaling_feature_engineering_in_databricks.md

 ---
 layout: distill
-title: 🚀 Jetpack: A Declarative Framework for Scaling Feature Engineering in Databricks
+title: 🚀 Jetpack - A Declarative Framework for Scaling Feature Engineering in Databricks
 description: How I reduced feature creation and operationalisation time by 10x
 date: 2024-09-06
 tags: CaseStudy